 As the LAP is not expected to cause any potential impact on the Lower River Suir, it will cause no changes to the Natura 2000 site.
-More specifically, there will be no reduction in habitat area; no disturbance of key species, habitat or species fragmentation; no reduction in species density; no changes in key indicators of conservation value and no climate change brought about to the Lower River Suir cSAC as a result of the Kilmacow Local Area Plan.
+More specifically, there will be no reduction in habitat area; no disturbance of key species, habitat or species fragmentation; no reduction in species density; no changes in key indicators of conservation value and no climate change brought about to the Lower River Suir cSAC as a result of the proposed variations to the Draft Kilmacow Local Area Plan.